-Fresh air and the great outdoors are especially coveted these days.
+Fresh air and the great outdoors and a glorious experience on the lake!

 Meet Brooks and Kay Wade, owner-operators of Jocassee Lake Tours